isi-boston/ed-pooling/README.md

 ## Training
-We give an example on how to train an `xlm-roberta-large` model on the ACE english data.
+Training on the English ACE dataset.

 For `strategy=first_token/last_token/average`: